wrmthorne/software-hut-logging/README.md

 # Software Hut Logger

 A package containing the logger demo for Software Hut using Hugging Face 🤗 Transformers Trainer.

-`NOTE:` This is intended to be used with linux systems.
-If you are using Windows, you should use WSL2 for everything related to this package.
+**Important Notes:**
+- If you find anything is broken or confusing, please open an issue so that all teams can benefit from any explanations and fixes.
+- This module was developed on linux and is untested on Windows.
+I would recommend using WSL2 if you don't have a linux machine available but Windows might work.
+I won't be able to support Windows specific issues.
+- You won't need to run the training script but if you **really** want to, linux/WSL2 and CUDA>=12.1 on an NVIDIA GPU are required.

 ## Index
 - **[Installation & Setup](#2-installation--setup)**: Instructions for setting up the environment.
 - **[Usage](#3-usage)**: How to use the software after installation.
 - **[Commands](#31-commands)**: List of available commands and their descriptions.
 - **[Metadata File Contents](#4-metadata-file-contents)**: Details about the contents of the metadata file.

+## TODO
+- [ ] Finish documentation
+- [ ] Add system monitoring
+- [ ] Fix run-dir argument not being passed to logger
+- [ ] Add more comprehensive log example from long training run
+- [ ] Add project, experiment and run name to metadata file

 ## 1. Installation & Setup